anuuhsingh98/CurrencyConverter/README.md

 # CurrencyConverter
-This is java based hardware encoded Currency rates converter... there is two file one save both in save folder and run driver class
+This is java based hardware encoded Currency rates converter... there is two file.
+Save both file in same folder and execute driver class

 created by Anurag Singh
 Date-23/7/2025